triagepfister-ship-it/SaaSWatchdog/replit.md

 The application is in active development with the following features implemented:

 ### Completed Features
-- **Authentication System**: Storage-based user authentication with session management, initialized with 5 default users (Anvesh, Stephen, Calvin, Brian, Steve - all with password "viewpoint")
+- **Authentication System**: Storage-based user authentication with session management, initialized with 6 default users (Anvesh, Stephen, Calvin, Brian, Steve, test - passwords: "viewpoint" for first 5 users, "test" for test user)
 - **User Access Management**: Complete user management system in Settings page (restricted to Stephen and Anvesh only)
   - Create, update, and delete user credentials
   - Username uniqueness validation